LemurPwned/video-sampler/README.md

 To use the OpenAI multimodal models integration, you need to install `openai` first `pip install openai`.
 Then, you simply add `--summary-interval` to the command and the url.

 In the example, I'm using [llamafile](https://github.com/Mozilla-Ocho/llamafile) LLAVA model to summarize the video every 50 frames.
+If you want to use the OpenAI multimodal models, you need to export `OPENAI_API_KEY=your_api_key` first.

 To replicate, run LLAVA model locally and set the `summary-url` to the address of the model.
 Specify the `summary-interval` to the minimal interval in seconds between frames that are to be summarised/described.

 ```bash